 I knew the world’s ways, and I loved those goods for which the bows of all men now grow slack.

 Marco’s words, which indicate that virtue is not prized in the world today, couple in the pilgrim’s mind with words previously expressed by Guido del Duca.
 Given that Guido del Duca’s words are found in Purgatorio 14, Dante here places great demands on his reader: to understand what the pilgrim is saying to Marco Lombardo at this point, the reader is required to remember or to consult the previous passage in Purgatorio 14 and to link it with the discussion in Purgatorio 16.

 The pilgrim’s desire to clarify the doubt caused in him by the two statements coupled in his mind, Marco’s with Guido del Duca’s, escalates his need to know.
 He will burst, he says, if he cannot secure for himself the explanation: “ma io scoppio / dentro ad un dubbio, s’io non me ne spiego (and yet a doubt / will burst in me if it finds no way out [Purg.
 16.53-4]).

-As we saw, Marco remarked that while alive he loved those values that are no longer valued on earth, the valor toward which no one any longer aims.
+As we saw, Marco remarked that while alive he loved those values that are no longer valued on earth: that valor toward which no one any longer aims his metaphorical bow.
 Dante remembers that Guido del Duca had described the Arno valley in similar terms, as a place whose inhabitants flee virtue as though virtue were a snake.
 Guido had added an either/or corollary to his statement about the inhabitants of the Arno valley, noting that they flee virtue either because of the place being ill-starred or because they have evil habits:

 vertù così per nimica si fuga da tutti come biscia, o per sventura del luogo, o per mal uso che li fruga...
 (Purg.
 14.37-39)